 3. I put it in a sunny window, which I figured would help it grow.

-Growing Romaine Lettuce on the Counter:
+Growing Romaine Lettuce in Water:

 1. I changed the water and then took a photo of how much the Romaine had grown every two days.